Our first weeklong tour was uneventful because we did some prior planning.

 tape or duct tape can accomplish anything a bigger hammer will not.

-We buy small tubes of travel laundry degergent because after two days
+small tubes of travel laundry detergent because after two days, clothes stink.

 |